ekamanelly/localmall/README.md

 # Photo of food I haven't tried yet.
 Got some time from covid19 and so I decided to be creative with Npm spices.
 Do well to check package.Json for the complete recipe.

-# Also herer is a short clip of the app https://drive.google.com/open?id=1Eh422p0eDRe8EiHx5uEKxBNDGp7S_Tdo
+# Also here is a short clip of the app https://drive.google.com/open?id=1Eh422p0eDRe8EiHx5uEKxBNDGp7S_Tdo

 # ===========.